 At the time, Dr. Ott’s research efforts generally met with polite indifference from the scientific community but he soon began to attract attention from a wider public audience including an emerging trend of clinicians and medical professionals who recognize and align with his theory of Mal-illumination… the silent epidemic.

 Since the beginning of human history people have lived, worked and played outdoors during the light of day, active and vibrant, absorbing the full spectrum of light energy photons from the sky.
 An average of 10 hours each day, 70 hours weekly, was common for eons.
 But in less than a mere two hundred years, millions of people have unwittingly become “contemporary cave dwellers” living and working indoors.
-This dramatic reduction of natural light exposure, and its’ domino-effect disturbance to vital ‘light regulated’ circadian rhythms, was coined “mal-illumination” by the late Dr. John Ott, the father of full-spectrum light.
+The full spectrum of sunlight energy, that our genes are programmed to respond to, is essential for the development, growth, and maintenance of not only a healthy body, but critical for a healthy mind as well.
+This dramatic reduction of natural light exposure, and its’ domino-effect disturbance to vital light regulated circadian rhythms, was coined “mal-illumination” by the late Dr. John Ott, the father of full-spectrum light technology.

 Fact is — humans are photobiotic ‘solar beings’ — all of us are absolutely dependent on the absorption of radiant, solar energy.
 Every metabolic process, every enzyme reaction, muscular movements, the digestion of food and the burning of fat are all biological processes that are augmented by sunlight energy.
 A reduction of ‘natural light energy’ causes a slowdown in these processes that leads to decreased metabolism, reduced burning of fat, reduced vitality and compromised immunity.